-For consumers that have a license associated with the snapshots feature, the KOTS Admin Console provides a detailed interface to perform and manage the backup and restore process, including managing backup schedules, storage destination, and initiating a restoration.
+For consumers that have a license associated with the snapshots feature, the KOTS Admin Console provides a detailed interface to perform and manage the backup and restore process, including managing backup schedules, storage destination and initiating a restoration.

-As noted above, the Admin Console UI comes with built-in support for configuring AWS, GCP, Azure and S3-Compatible object stores as destinations.
+As noted above, the Admin Console UI comes with built-in support for configuring AWS, GCP, Azure, and S3-Compatible object stores as destinations.
 On an embedded cluster installation, the Admin Console is pre-configured to store backups in the locally-provisioned object store.
-Use of a local store can be sufficient for application rollbacks and downgrades, but it is not sufficient for disaster recovery scenarios.
+The use of a local store can be sufficient for application rollbacks and downgrades, but it is not sufficient for disaster recovery scenarios.
 We strongly recommend that application consumers with embedded cluster installations visit the ‘Snapshots’ page in the Admin Console and configure a snapshot destination that is external to that cluster.

-Snapshots can be initiated in the Admin Console as one-off backups, or scheduled to create a series of on-going backups.
+Snapshots can be initiated in the Admin Console as one-off backups, or scheduled to create a series of ongoing backups.
 We strongly recommend the scheduling of recurring full snapshots, as these are best suited to handle either application rollback or disaster recovery scenarios.